Lauren de Sa Naylor

 Please tell us a bit about yourself, and about what made you want to study Cultural Studies at Leeds.

 I studied Contemporary Creative Practice at Leeds Met (now Leeds Beckett University) and had my daughter shortly afterwards.
 As an art student I produced work that blurred the boundary between making and theorising, and I wanted to move into a more dedicated critical practice for which the University of Leeds’ School of Fine Art, History of Art and Cultural Studies is a well-known leading centre.
-My research in the fields of philosophy, sexualities, contemporary art/criticism/politics, psychoanalysis and myth are important registers in critical theory and signpost a certain cultural engagement that is pivotal to the MA at Leeds.
 I knew the course would challenge me, refine my critical skills and also cross-fertilise with my art practice.

 What aspects of the course did you enjoy the most?

 The wide range of thrilling new reading material, conducting very close textual analysis, and the opportunity to enter into intense dialogue with staff and peers on difficult subjects.
 I entered into the course knowing it would be transformative on many levels and I feel privileged to have had my idiosyncrasies nurtured by some extremely sensitive and engaged minds.
 Hi Learning new concepts and the vocabulary of new discourses, which open up spaces in which to explore ideas and to play; the playful potential of language, as well as its’ oppressiveness as a technology, has had a huge impact on what and how I write, as well as what and how I read.
 As an ‘older’ student I was frequently inspired and amazed by the minds of my younger peers; this was one of the many ways the course challenged me and my intellectual resistances.

 What would you say about Leeds as a city?